i-like-trains72/optifine-resourcepack-conversion/README.md

 5) Now you can go to step 12 of the easy guide and do that to configure your game more

 That's it!
 You're done!

+Please let me know if there are *any* issues.
+I will try to get them fixed; and let me know of other resourcepacks that might work with this, or test them and report back to me with Github issues!
+I'd love to know that this works with more packs.

 # Making Optifine resourcepacks that add CET/CIT/CEM
 CET is Custom Entity Textures.
 CEM is Custom Entity Models.
 CIT is Custom Item Textures.